 Youens: (chuckles) Yeah, you’re never meant to assume someone’s pregnant, are you?
 Unless you see the baby!

-Greive: (chuckles) I’ve explicitly told!
+Greive: (chuckles) I’ve been explicitly told!

 Youens: Yeah.
 So I’ve just got a couple of weeks left in the hotseat at Able, and then I’m expecting my second baby to arrive pretty soon.
 So I’m super excited to be handing the reins of Able over to the amazing Dan Buckingham who has been on The Fold before.